Chukchi Sea

+Etymology

+In 1928, during hydrographic observations, the Norwegian polar explorer Harald Sverdrup discovered that the sea lying between Point Barrow and Wrangel Island was very different from the sea between the New Siberian Islands and Wrangel Island and therefore should be separated from the East Siberian Sea.
+It was decided to call the newly separated sea by the name of the people living on the Chukotka Peninsula.
+This name was officially approved in 1935.

 Geography

 The sea has an approximate area of 595000 km2 and is only navigable about four months of the year.
 The main geological feature of the Chukchi Sea bottom is the 700 km Hope Basin, which is bound to the northeast by the Herald Arch.
 Depths less than 50 m occupy 56% of the total area.

 The Chukchi Sea has very few islands compared to other seas of the Arctic.
 Wrangel Island lies at the northwestern limit of the sea, Herald Island is located off Wrangel Island's Waring Point, near the northern limit of the sea.
 A few small islands lie along the Siberian and Alaskan coasts.

 The sea is named after the Chukchi people, who reside on its shores and on the Chukotka Peninsula.
 The coastal Chukchi traditionally engaged in fishing, whaling and the hunting of walrus in this cold sea.

 In Siberia places along the coast are: Cape Billings, Cape Schmidt, Amguyema River, Cape Vankarem, the large Kolyuchinskaya Bay, Neskynpil'gyn Lagoon, Cape Serdtse-Kamen, Enurmino, Chegitun River, Inchoun, Uelen and Cape Dezhnev.

 In Alaska, the rivers flowing into the Chukchi Sea are the Kivalina, the Kobuk, the Kokolik, the Kukpowruk, the Kukpuk, the Noatak, the Utukok, the Pitmegea, and the Wulik, among others.
 Of rivers flowing in from its Siberian side, the Amguyema, Ioniveyem, and the Chegitun are the most important.